-Amazon to shut restaurant delivery service in U.S.
+Amazon to shut restaurant delivery service in U.S

-(Reuters) - Amazon.com Inc said on Tuesday it would end its restaurant food delivery service in the U.S. later this month, giving in to intense competition from GrubHub Inc, DoorDash, Uber Technologies’ Uber Eats services.
+(Reuters) - Amazon.com Inc said on Tuesday it would end its U.S. restaurant food delivery service on June 24, giving in to intense competition from GrubHub Inc, DoorDash, Uber Technologies’ Uber Eats services.

-Amazon Restaurants was launched in 2015 in Seattle and was designed to give Prime members a way to order meals, apart from products and groceries, through the e-commerce giant.
-The service was expanded to more than 20 U.S. cities and later to London.
+Amazon Restaurants was launched in 2015 in Seattle and was designed to give Prime members a way to order meals, apart from products and groceries, through the online retailer.
+The service was expanded to more than 20 U.S. cities, and then to London where the program ended in November.

-Leadership of the unit has changed hands in recent years, overseen at one point by the executive also in charge of Amazon’s ticketing business and at another point by a different executive running its two-hour grocery delivery service, Prime Now, according to their LinkedIn profiles.
+The unit was led at one point by the executive also in charge of Amazon’s ticketing business, but was overseen later by an executive running its two-hour grocery delivery service, Prime Now, according to their LinkedIn profiles.

 However, Amazon still has ambitions in food delivery.
 In May, the company took a stake in British online food delivery company Deliveroo, leading a $575 million fundraising.

-Shares of GrubHub were up 6% on the news in afternoon trading.
 Geekwire first reported the news.

 Reporting by Arjun Panchadar in Bengaluru; Editing by Shailesh Kuber